ephread/Instructions/README.md

 ```

 #### Starting the coach marks flow
-Once the `datasource` is set up, you can start displaying the coach marks.
+Once the `dataSource` is set up, you can start displaying the coach marks.
 You will most likely supply `self` to `startOn`.
 While the overlay adds itself as a child of the current window (to be on top of everything), the `CoachMarksController` will add itself as a child of the view controller you provide.
 That way, the `CoachMarksController` will receive size change events and react accordingly.
 Be careful, you can't call `startOn` in the `viewDidLoad` method, since the view hierarchy has to be set up and ready for Instructions to work properly.

 ```swift
 override func viewDidAppear(animated: Bool) {